 Lucy joined Watsi on March 12th, 2013.
-Three years ago, Lucy became the 2681st member to automatically support a new Watsi patient every month.
-Since then, 2,946 more people have become monthly donors!
-Lucy's most recent donation traveled 8,500 miles to support Collins, a toddler from Kenya, to fund bilateral club foot repair.
+Six years ago, Lucy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lucy's most recent donation traveled 8,700 miles to support Arham, a 7-month-old twin from Tanzania, to fund clubfoot repair surgery.